-4.1.4 Other Exploratory Plots and Analyses
+4.1.6 Other Exploratory Plots and Analyses

-Using an orthogonal fractional factorial (OFF) design opens the possibility for a range of exploratory plots and analyses to supplement the correlation analysis and ten-step graphical analysis presented so far.
+Using an orthogonal fractional factorial (OFF) design opens the possibility for a range of exploratory plots and analyses to supplement the correlation and clustering analysis, the principal components analysis and the 10-step graphical analysis presented so far.
 For example, bifurcations in response-response scatter plots can be explored by altering the scatter plot symbols to reflect factor settings.
 As a sample, recall Fig. 4-2, a scatter plot of y7 vs. y22, which revealed a bifurcation.
-One means to explore the underlying reason for the bifurcation is to plot points as -, when associated with minus settings for each factor, and as +, when associated with plus settings.
-Fig. 4-17 illustrates the twelve scatter-plots for y7 vs. y22.
+One means to explore the underlying reason for the bifurcation is to plot points using symbols, e.g., - when associated with minus settings for each factor, and as +, when associated with plus settings.
+Fig. 4-10 illustrates twelve scatter-plots for y7 vs. y22.
 The first plot, upper left-hand corner, repeats the scatter plot from Fig. 4-2.
-The remaining plots encode the plus (in blue) and minus (in red) settings responsible for the responses given each of the 11 factors (x1 through x11).
+The remaining plots encode the plus (in blue) and minus (in red) settings